 Witness the world’s highest tides at Hopewell Rocks Provincial Park and walk the ocean floor at low tide.
 The Bay of Fundy is a fantastic destination for kayaking - immerse yourself in one of the world’s richest ecosystems on an amazing kayak tour around Deer Island.
-Being in a kayak allows you to fully experience your beautiful surroundings, including secluded islands, abundant marine life, lighthouse and quaint fishing villages.
-Keep an eye out for the local wildlife including bald eagles, harbour seals and harbour porpoise.
+Being in a kayak allows you to fully experience your beautiful surroundings, including secluded islands, abundant marine life, lighthouses and quaint fishing villages.
+Keep an eye out for the local wildlife including bald eagles, harbour seals and harbour porpoises.

 The jewel in the Bay of Fundy is undoubtedly Grand Manan Island.
 Discover unspoiled natural beauty and friendly people in this unique destination, which is the largest of the Fundy Isles.
-With gorgeous beaches, soaring cliffs, colourful fishing boats and some of the best whale-watching in the world, you’ll be glad you added Grand Manan Island to your New Brunswick bucket list.
+With gorgeous beaches, soaring cliffs, colourful fishing boats and some of the best whale-watching in the world, you’ll be glad you added Grand Manan Island to your New Brunswick holiday.